knassar/sate-cms/docs-source/content/sate-apis/types/page-descriptor.md

 @intro:

-The PageDescriptor is a light-weight JavaScript object that conforms to a minimum spec.
+The PageDescriptor is a light-weight JavaScript object that uniquely identifies a given page in a Sate website.

 @content: